 Cake (South African) Men Like

 A few weeks ago a couple of friends and I were having coffee.
 In strolls the husband of one of the women accompanied by his best friend.
 The three had recently returned from a trip home to South Africa.
-We were chatting about luggage restrictions and what you can bring in to South Africa (not bars of Dove soap- it will be confiscated) and what you can bring out -not any wood products for fear of woodlands in the receiving country becoming infected with non-native bad things- like fungus I suppose.
+We were chatting about luggage restrictions and what you can bring into South Africa (not bars of Dove soap- it will be confiscated).
+And what you can bring out -not any wood products for fear of woodlands in the receiving country becoming infected with non-native bad things, like a fungus, I suppose.
 I have no idea.
 I'm a guidance counselor and a blogger, not an immigration/customs officer.
 Nor do I care.
 I was in it for the accent.

 After googling "Melba" pudding (South African accents can be tricky) without any success, I gave up.
-A week or two later, my friend from South Africa posted a recipe- MALVA Pudding.
+A week or two later, my friend from South Africa posted a recipe for MALVA Pudding.
 Getting closer.
-A Friday afternoon with not much to do, became reinvented as a South Africa/American bake off.
+A Friday afternoon with not much to do became reinvented as a South Africa/American bake off.
 Two deep dish apple pies and two Malva puddings.

 Pies seem to be okay.
 They are baking.
 Nothing too exciting.
 But the pudding was a concoction of sugar, eggs, vinegar, apricot jam, and a bunch of other ingredients.
 Popped it in the oven.
 Out came a dry cake.
 What?!
 This COULD NOT POSSIBLY be what they were excited about.
 Impossible.
 So, we dumped Amaretto over it.
 Nah.
 Still problematic.
 Amaretto can fix a lot but not this cake.

 Back to the recipe.
 A closer inspection revealed we missed a step.
 A big step.
 A step that turns dry cake into cake men like.
 A loose custard sauce was to be made and the cake soaked in it.
 Whip up the sauce, drench the cake in it.
 Let it sit.